eddocs/doc/configuration/outputs.md

         #password: "elastic search password"
 ```

-## Azure
+### Azure AppInsight

-If enabled, the Azure integration will stream analytics and insights to an Azure endpoint.
+If enabled, the Azure AppInsight integration will stream analytics and insights to an Azure endpoint.

 | Key | Description | Required |
 | :--- | :--- | :--- |